muttaqi/WAVLabs/README.md

 ## Architecture
 ![WAVLabs Diagram](/images/WAVLabs_Diagram.png)

-## Future Implementations
+## Future Plans
-Integrating the pipelines into a synthesizer generator with unique timbres using GANSynth.
+I'm currently working on integrating the pipelines into a synthesizer generator with unique timbres using GANSynth.